 Creating a feeling of belonging for all our staff through our words and actions

-Everywhere in the world, in all our professions, our 71,000 people embody, on a daily basis, the values of openness and diversity which constitute our DNA and those of our brands.
+Everywhere in the world, in all our professions, our 73,000 people embody, on a daily basis, the values of openness and diversity which constitute our DNA and those of our brands.
 We have never disregarded our differences: on the contrary, we are proud of them and encourage them.
-Thus, if 97.7% of our employees work in France or in the Netherlands, 6.1% are nationals of neither of these countries.
+Thus, if 97,7% of our employees work in France or in the Netherlands.

 Air France-KLM firmly believes that an effective policy of diversity and inclusion is key to the well-being of employees within the company, and has a positive impact on the performance of the organization.
 The Group is thus committed to combatting all forms of discrimination and promoting equal opportunity.

 The professional integration of young people and recruitment of persons with disabilities are also part of our daily priorities.

 To exit stronger from the crisis, in 2021 the Group launched an internal evaluation to analyse its Diversity & Inclusion (D&I).
 On this basis, we plan to build a future action plan to encourage an ever-more-inclusive culture and leadership, and reinforce our measures to combat all forms of discrimination and inequality, in aspects like representation, inclusion and equity, as well as to ensure the objective measurement of our progress and prioritize decentralized activation based on specific needs.

 Air France-KLM has set itself a long-term objective of reaching parity between men and women within the Group Executive Committee and within the top 10% highest levels of management.